The Frightening Path From Domestic Violence and TBI To Crime

 “He would beat the s*** out of me, punch me in the face, knock me out, choke me to the point when I would pass out.
 It was so scary, like you’re underwater and you can’t come up.”

 According to Wall, Romer’s story is all too common.
 Along with reports in scientific journals suggesting almost 75% of women who suffer domestic violence report symptoms of head injuries, Wall has personally seen how these brain injuries start a chain of events leading to prison.
+Attorneys can also help people from NJ cop charged for punching woman, as they they have the legal ability to fight against such criminal cases.

 “I would say all but maybe two women that I’ve tested here have a history of domestic violence, or traumatic brain injury due to domestic violence.”

 Likewise, research evaluating victims of domestic abuse find brain trauma is alarmingly common.
 An estimated 10% of traumatic brain injuries in the United States are caused by assault.
 It is believed the majority of these cases are from domestic violence.
+Here are the criminal attorneys to hire in Woburn area in case you get into some sort of trouble.

 There is also evidence the injuries experienced by domestic violence survivors are often more severe than the common concussion.